 - Beware of anyone contacting you about your new Medicare Card.
 Medicare will never contact you uninvited to ask for your personal information.
 Beware of anyone asking you to pay a fee for your new card.
 This is a scam.
 Medicare is providing all new cards free of charge directly to your address.

-- Treat your new Medicare card like your Social Security Number or credit card numbers.
+- Treat your new Medicare card like your Social Security Number or credit card number.
 If someone asks you for your Medicare Number or any other personal information who is not one of your doctors, health providers, or health plan provider: Do not give it to them.
 Always verify whether someone asking for your information should have it before giving it to them.

 Tuite Law has successfully helped many of its disability clients qualify for Medicare benefits.
-If you have questions regarding Social Security disability and a possible entitlement to Medicare, contact our office at (815) 965 – 5777 or via email at email@example.com.
+If you have questions regarding Social Security disability and possible entitlement to Medicare, contact our office at (815) 965 – 5777 or via email at firstname.lastname@example.org.